sandinmyjoints/williamjohnbert.com/source/projects/index.markdown

 [Call + Response](http://www.callandresponsedc.org) is an art show pairing writers and artists.
-The third installment will open June 3, 2012, at Hamiltonian Art Gallery in Washington, DC.
+The third installment ran from June 2-16, 2012, at Hamiltonian Art Gallery in Washington, DC.
 The first one ran from January 23 to February 13, 2010, and the second, Call + Response: Textures, ran from April 16 to April 28, 2011.